Jayaveer08/Smart-Blog-editor/README.md

  3. AI generation: click "Generate Summary", accept the result and show it inserted into the editor.
 - Upload to Loom or YouTube and paste the link here:

-- Demo URL: (paste your Loom/YouTube link here)
+- Demo

 **Deployed link**
-- Frontend URL: (paste deployed URL here)
+- Frontend : Deployed
-- Backend API URL: (paste backend URL here)
+- Backend API : Deployed

 **System Architecture Diagram**
 - See `diagrams/architecture.mmd` for a mermaid diagram.
 Render it with any mermaid renderer or view it in editors that support mermaid.